mtraina/mtraina.github.io/about.md

 permalink: /about/
 ---

-My name is Matteo, I'm Italian and I'm a computer engineer.
+My name is Matteo and I'm a computer engineer.

-I lived, studied and worked most of my life in Italy, but for  quite a while I was thinking of trying to live somewhere abroad.

-So I decided to leave, for trying this kind of experience and I moved first to England and then to Germany.
+I lived in Italy, England and currently in Germany.

-In my spare time I like to explore some languages/technologies.
+In my spare time I like to explore new languages/technologies.